Discover the Christmas markets in France © French Moments

 The festive season in Colmar © French Moments

-The entire historic centre welcomes no less than 5 Christmas markets.
-They include a multitude of chalets selling original gift ideas and Christmas delicacies.
+The entire historic centre welcomes five Christmas markets, each featuring chalets selling original gift ideas and Christmas delicacies.

 Read more about Colmar Christmas Market.